ibm-cloud-docs/satellite/health.md

 #### How can I set up alerts for location error logs?
 {: #analyze-la-alert}

-You can use the built-in {{site.data.keyword.la_short}} dashboard tools to save log searches and set up alerts for certain types of logs, such as errors.
+You can use the built-in {{site.data.keyword.logs_full_notm}} dashboard tools to save log searches and set up alerts for certain types of logs, such as errors.

 1. To filter for a specific {{site.data.keyword.satelliteshort}} location, click **Apps** in the Filters toolbar, select the CRN for your {{site.data.keyword.satelliteshort}} location, and click **Apply**.
 To identify the CRN for your location, look for the location's ID at the end of the CRN.
 2. Search for a specific query that you want an alert for.
 For example, to be alerted for any logs that contain `R00XX`-level location error messages, search for `R00`.
 To be alerted for {{site.data.keyword.satelliteshort}} Link health check failures, search for `Failed to reach endpoint`.